adriens/katacoda-glia-labs/devops-tools/katacoda-cli/step4.md

 - Provide course path by hitting `first-course`{{execute}}
 - Select the `Move to courses folder` option with keyboard arrows

 You're done.

-Check your directory layout :
+Now, check your new directory layout :

 `tree`{{execute}}